 Genuine feelings direct my purchase.
 You might want to copy me.
 I would love that.

 My musings today can be of immense help.
-After all, I learned the hard way, by trial and error.
+Though only a short survey, a help.
+I learned the hard way, by trial and error.
 I am giving you a tutorial that I guarantee will work and make your trip immensely enjoyable and stress-free.
 Bon Voyage, darlings, bon voyage.